rillki/ymt/README.md

 EXAMPLE: ymt init crow.db
 ```

-### Dependencies
+## Dependencies
+#### Linux and MacOS
 * `sqlite3`
 * `python3` + `pandas, numpy, matplotlib` packages

-The `sqlite3` library comes preinstalled on macOS, but comes with the `ymt` binary on Windows.
+The `sqlite3` library comes preinstalled on macOS.
 On Linux you need to install the `libsqlite3-dev` package.
+Python and its packages are used for plotting.

-#### Linux and MacOS
+#### Windows
-Don't forget to install `python3` and its packages.
-Not needed on Windows 10.

-YMT uses the DUB `d2sqlite3` binding to `sqlite3` C library to communicate with a database, `matplotlib-d`package to plot data and the `xlsxd` excel writer package to export data to an EXCEL file.
+On Windows you need `sqlite3` and `cairo` libraries.
+Both come with the `ymt` binary.
+You don't need to install anything.
+For plotting on Windows the `ggplotd` DUB package is used instead of `matplotlib-d`.

-### Build
+## Build
 ```
 dub build --build=release
 ```

 Your will find the binary in the `bin/` folder.
+On Windows you need both the `ymt` binary and the `dll` libraries listed in `libs` folder.
+Put them along side each other.

-#### Note
+### Note
 `ymt` supports macOS, Linux and Windows 10.
-However, since my Windows 10 build configuration fails to build the `plotting` and `xlsxwriter` utilities, that functionality is unavailable.
+However, since my Windows 10 build configuration fails to build the `xlsxwriter` utility, that exporting is unavailable.
 Everything else functions as normal.

-### LICENSE
+## LICENSE
 All code is licensed under the MIT license.